 A limited number of households will be supported to install solar with no upfront costs.
 Instead, residents gradually pay for the cost of the solar system over 8 years (interest-free) through quarterly Council rates payments.

 Residents living in Hepburn Shire Council who own their own home, have a Pension Card, and have a ‘solar ready’ home may be eligible to access the Special Rates Charge.
 There are many factors that influence the suitability of solar for a property so residents’ eligibility is determined through an enquiry and quoting process.

 To sign up to the program, or for more information, please contact Maroondah City Council which hosts Solar Savers on behalf of all participating councils, including the Hepburn Shire.
 You can contact them on 1300 88 22 33 or email email@example.com

 Special rates charges are extra council charges added to some ratepayers’ quarterly rates payments.
 Councils use these charges to charge specific groups for special services that benefit them – such as repairs to their local footpaths or installing rooftop solar.

 First, Solar Savers checks that solar is right for the household and that it will save them money.
 Next, they help arrange a quality solar system from a trusted and independently evaluated installer.

 Hepburn Shire Council then enacts a special rates charge which will mean that participating households can gradually pay off their solar system through rates payments, over 8 years.
-For the current program, this process has taken place in the early months of 2021, with an anticipated installation by June 2021.
+For the current program, this process will take place in the late 2022, with an anticipated installation by June 2023.
 Throughout the process and after the system is installed, Solar Savers is available to assist and answer any questions.